Hans Heyer: 1980s

 In 1980 he won the DRM again, this time for Lancia in a Group 5 Lancia Monte Carlo Turbo, a car he also helped develop.
 He crashed his 480 hp car badly at the Norisring in Nuremberg, rolling several times.
 Heyer switched to continuations cooling when control of the water supply failed when the brake light switch failed which had not worked resulting in the left front brake caliper failing which destroyed the tyre rod and a burst affected the front left tyre.
 He escaped unhurt, but returned immediately to the wreck to recover his famous hat.
 In the following medical exam, the doctor was said to have been more nervous than Hans was.

 Heyer won the 12 Hours of Sebring race in 1984 driving alongside Stefan Johansson and Mauricio de Narvaez in a Porsche 935.

 During the years that the Spa 24 Hours was run as part of the European Touring Car Championship and the inaugural World Touring Car Championship (1982–1988), Heyer won the race three times in succession.
 He won in 1982 driving a BMW 528i with Armin Hahne and Eddy Joosen, 1983 in a BMW 635 CSi with Hahne and Thierry Tassin, and finally in 1984 driving a TWR Jaguar XJS with Tom Walkinshaw and Win Percy.

 Heyer retired in 1989 after 999 races in 30 years.

 1990s

 Between 1990 and 1991 Heyer worked at his family concrete works business but came out of retirement to test Mercedes-Benz's truck racing vehicles and competed in the Nürburgring Truck Grand Prix in 1992.
 Heyer returned to the same track in 1994 to compete in the Nürburgring 24 Hours alongside Heiner Weiss, Rainer Braun driving a BMW M3 and returned to compete in the same race in 1995 albeit in a BMW veterans 'Dream Team'.
 Heyer also competed in the Nürburgring 500 km race in 1997.

 2000s

-In 2004, Volkswagen director Kris Nissen found out about the number and invited Hans Heyer to drive his 1000th race in the ADAC Volkswagen Polo Cup at the Norisring against youngsters.
+In 2004, Volkswagen director Kris Nissen found out Hans Heyer's next race would be his 1000th and invited Hans Heyer to race in the ADAC Volkswagen Polo Cup at the Norisring against youngsters.